 Prevention is the best kind of protection.
 By not having any preventive strategies in place, such as enabling 2FA for your users, you are only making yourself an easy target for attacks that will happen - it’s just a matter of time.

 2FA doesn’t need to add friction to your customer journey with innovative and secure solutions out there for you to choose from, such as Adaptive Authentication or One-Touch offered by Futurae.

 It also doesn’t need to be built in-house, draining engineering resources and accruing high overhead to maintain and support.
 Typically, you can integrate 2FA solutions via an API.
 With Futurae, one RESTful API will grant you a plethora of user-friendly solutions and automatic fallbacks.
-We also offer a Web Widget that will allow for your developers to integrate the Futurae Authentication suite to your workflow in under an hour and require no maintenance whatsoever.
+We also offer a Web Widget that will allow for your developers to integrate the Futurae Authentication Platform to your workflow in under an hour and require no maintenance whatsoever.
 Learn more about it here.